HOW TO EFFECTIVELY OPTIMIZE YOUR PINTEREST PROFILE IN 9 EASY STEPS

 A few (ok, a lot of ) years down the road, when I got serious about travel blogging, something clicked (aka the “aha” moment) – “Hey, but Pinterest can be an amazing source of traffic!”
 What if I would dig into it a bit more – I’m already spending a lot of time on it (yep, a lasting love), why not make something out of this?
 I know, it took me long lol.

 And I did.
 I created a Pinterest business account and I started.
 I read.
 I studied.
-I signed up to Tailwind (and fell in love).
+I signed up for Tailwind (and fell in love).
 I read more.
 Tried this and that.
 And to my surprise – it worked!
 And more importantly, it worked in 2019, when I was losing my mind and having a strong love-hate relationship (er – with the emphasis on the second one) with other social media.

 Look, that’s what happened in just a couple of months of “taking Pinterest seriously”: